A primer on the customer journeys we will show the insurance industry at DIA Munich.

 As AcceptEasy, we have always stressed the channels, messages and interactions around those payments, pushing iDEAL beyond webshops and into email, SMS, portals and chat for invoices, reminders and other use cases.
 And that is where the action is happening in insurance as well – in the Netherlands, but just as applicable to insurers elsewhere.

-At the DIA conference in Munich (Germany) we showcased three real-world scenarios.
+At the DIA conference in Munich (Germany) on October 18, we will showcase three real-world scenarios.
 They essentially reflect where brands can be in their digital transformation as it relates to payments.
 Or more accurately, where their customers might be.

 The past: digital adoption